anselrognlie/educational_materials/src/references/programming-with-python/thinking-about-variables.md

 *Fig 7. a and b refer to different numbers that happen to have equal values.*

 Generally, we don't need to concern ourselves with this situation.
-Our use of `id` in this lesson has been more to gain a better understanding of how Python approaches variables in our code than as a recommendation for code we might write on a regular basis.
+Our use of `id` in this lesson has been more to gain a better understanding of how Python manages variables in our code than as an example of code we might write on a regular basis.
 But it is worth pointing out that one of the specific behaviors we used in our initial investigation is not necessarily applicable in the general case.

 ## Conclusion